rolisle/tubz-app/README.md

 - **Upcoming Restocks** — locations with a restock period set, sorted by soonest due date; never-restocked locations shown at the bottom
 - **Recent Restocks** — up to 8 locations sorted by most recently restocked
 - Settings icon (⚙️) opens the theme settings modal
+- **Test menu** (🧪) — temporary developer control next to the settings icon.
+Opens a small panel to trigger sample restock notifications (e.g. a notification in a few seconds, or one scheduled for late today) so you can verify push behaviour on a device.
+Remove this entry point when you no longer need it
 - Tap any restock card to navigate directly to that location

 ### Locations